Medicines, Toiletries and Children

 Your bathroom may be a picture of bathing bliss where you can hide away for a relaxing bath when the kids are in bed, but have you thought about whether it's safe?

-You can now buy pretty much any kind of medicine over the counter and most of us have got at least some painkillers handy but if you knew that medicines result in over 5,000 Accident & Emergency cases every year, mostly to young children under 5, you might think again about leaving things where they can be easily reached.
+You can now buy pretty much any kind of medicine over the counter and most of us have got at least some painkillers handy but if you knew that medicines result in over 5,000 Accident and Emergency cases every year, mostly to young children under 5, you might think again about leaving things where they can be easily reached.

 Many medicines are in tantalizing plastic pots that make lovely rattling noises when shaken - and a lid is an invitation to a young child to open it.
 Bright pink liquid medicines also look like juices.
 Most children's medicines are designed to taste great and we give a lot of praise when medicine is taken so naturally, children don't see the dangers.
 Even if it is a vitamin tablet, eating several at once can cause harm to a young body.